Red foxes in Australia: Management and control

 Local eradication programs exist, although eradication has proven difficult due to the denning behaviour and nocturnal hunting, so the focus is on management with the introduction of state bounties.
-Within smaller fenced reserves, eradicating feral cats and Red foxes can allow the reintroduction of extirpated mammal species.
+Within smaller fenced reserves, eradicating feral cats and red foxes can allow the reintroduction of extirpated mammal species.
 However, eradication can be very time-consuming and labour-intensive.
 At the Australian Wildlife Conservancy's Pilliga reserve, a red fox nicknamed Rambo evaded all attempts to trap, poison, or shoot him for four and a half years, delaying planned mammal reintroductions until the fox's presumed death in 2022.

 The main form of control is baits, typically containing 1080 poison.
 Fox hunting is legal in all states and they are typically shot with the aid of spotlighting at night or attracted using fox whistles during the day.
 The eyeshine signature (from the tapetum lucidum in the eye) of foxes, and body shape and silhouette are used to identify them.

 The reintroduction of competitive species has also been suggested as a method of control.
 Research by the CSIRO concluded that the presence of dingoes not only decreases the presence of foxes but increases native fauna.
 Chris Johnson of James Cook University and Euan Ritchie of Deakin University have advocated the reintroduction of Tasmanian devils to the mainland to perform a similar role, as evidenced by the past eradication of foxes from Tasmania, as well as to ensure the ongoing survival of that native species.

+As of 2025 researchers at Curtin University and the Environment Institute of Adelaide University are undertaking a project to map the spread of foxes and other pest animals since their introduction to Australia, to support the planning of future conservation efforts for vulnerable Australian mammals.

-Western Shield Program
+Western Australia

 Western Australian state government authorities conduct aerial and hand baiting on almost 35000 km2 to control foxes (and feral cats) as part of the Western Shield pest management program.